-Students are responsible for knowing how dropping a class affects their financial aid.
-Check the Student Financial Responsibilities page (lowercolumbia.edu/pay-for-college/f inancial-aid/maintain-eligibility) or visit the Financial Aid Office (lowercolumbia.edu/payfor-college/financial-aid) for more help.
+Students are responsible for understanding the impact of withdrawing on their financial aid.
+Students are encouraged to review the Student Financial Responsibilities page (lowerco lumbia.edu/pay-for-college/student-finan cial-responsibilities) or visit the Financial Aid Office for information.